 \section{Results and Discussion}

 We performed classical all-atom MD simulations for all systems using GROMACS version-2022.2 \cite{abraham2015gromacs} patched with PLUMED 2.6.1 \cite{plumed2,plumed2019nature} to perform the WTmetaD.
-Further simulation details are provided in Methods.
-Below we provide detailed results first for Urea followed by Glycine.
+Further simulation details are provided in \hyperref[sec:methods]{\textbf{Materials and Methods}}.
+Below we provide detailed results first for urea followed by glycine.